Access to tools

 So that’s why we founded Cased.
 We want to make all of this better.

-Our vision for Cased is simple: bring brilliant developer experience to everyday workflows, especially for remote production work.
+Our vision for Cased is simple: bring brilliant developer experience to people working in production, tailored for the cloud-native world.

-We're tackling this problem in three ways: with automated runbooks, a web shell, and approval workflows.
+We're tackling this problem in three ways: with automated runbooks, a web shell built for both Kubernetes and traditional SSH, and approval workflows.

 Cased's runbooks automate the complex tasks that your engineering and support teams do everyday.
 With standardized, codified processes, they help reduce operator error, the biggest cause of production outages.
 With logging and approvals, they are secure and compliant.
 Engineers can run commands in production with just the right amount of production access.